Rangi42/polishedcrystal/docs/netcode-protocol.md

 - Update `netcode.handlers` with a dedicated handler module when the logic is substantial (mirroring `battle.py`, `trade.py`, etc.).
 - Add regression tests that serialize exact bytes for the command, both for success and error paths.
 Use the integration harness in `test_server_integration.py` whenever the feature spans multiple sockets.
 - Remember to surface new lock order or persistence requirements in `docs/netcode-locking.md` or `docs/netcode-persistence.md` as needed.
-- Wire the feature into `testserver.py` behind a feature flag first, then flip the CLI entrypoint (`python -m netcode serve`) once parity tests pass.
+- Wire the feature into the `netcode.server` entrypoint behind a feature flag or config gate, then roll it out through the CLI (`python -m netcode serve`).
 Keep staged rollouts scripted so we can revert quickly.

 ## Battle / Trade lifecycle diagram